jetstack/tally/README.md

 $ syft prom/prometheus -o cyclonedx-json | tally -
 ```

-### Generate missing scores
+### Generate scores

 The public API may not have a score for every discovered repository but `tally`
-can generate these missing scores itself when the `-g/--generate` flag is
+can generate these scores itself when the `-g/--generate` flag is
 set.

 Scores are generated from the `HEAD` of the repository.